jorgebucaran/hyperapp/README.md

 > The tiny framework for building hypertext applications.

 - **Do more with less**—We have minimized the concepts you need to learn to get stuff done.
 Views, actions, effects, and subscriptions are all pretty easy to get to grips with and work together seamlessly.
-- **Write what, not how**—With a declarative API that's easy to read and fun to write, Hyperapp is the best way to build purely functional, feature-rich, browser-based apps using idiomatic JavaScript.
+- **Write what, not how**—With a declarative API that’s easy to read and fun to write, Hyperapp is the best way to build purely functional, feature-rich, browser-based apps using idiomatic JavaScript.
 - **Smaller than a favicon**—1 kB, give or take.
 Hyperapp is an ultra-lightweight Virtual DOM, [highly-optimized diff algorithm](https://javascript.plainenglish.io/javascript-frameworks-performance-comparison-2020-cd881ac21fce), and state management library obsessed with minimalism.

-Here's the first example to get you started.
+Here’s the first example to get you started.
 [Try it here](https://codepen.io/jorgebucaran/pen/zNxZLP?editors=1000)—no build step required!

 <!-- prettier-ignore -->
 ```html